Flint axe: Applications

 During the prehistoric times, the flint axe was a widely used tool for multiple different tasks.
 They were widely used during the Neolithic period to clear forests for early farming.
 The polished axes were used directly to cut timber across the grain, but some types (known as a Splitting maul) were designed to split wood along the grain.
 The axe was also used to prepare different parts of the animals they killed.
 They would butcher the meat and prepare the skins.
 They could also use them to dig up different things when needed.
 The flint axes were an everyday tool to use for some settlement sites.
 Some sites used them more for farming and some sites used them more for chopping down trees.

 When needed, flint axes were used as a weapon.
 At a burial site associated with the Globular Amphora Culture, there are 15 individual remains with similar injuries.
 Using forensic medical analyses to determine these injuries, it was determined that majority of the fractures came from a flint axe.
 Flint axes are normally found within the graves sites of this particular culture.
 It was undetermined if this was an invasion or if they used the flint axes as a ritual for the Neolithic community.

 Occurrence

-Flint nodules are commonly found in Cretaceous chalk deposits, such as those of southern Britain and every where but France.
+Flint nodules are commonly found in Cretaceous chalk deposits, such as those of southern Britain and northern France.
 They were mined during the Neolithic period in many locations, one of the most famous being at Grimes Graves in Norfolk, England.
 In Nagada, an Upper Egypt Predynastic settlement site, the Flint axe was one of the most commonly bi-facial tools located there.
 Flint axes have been discovered along the Nile Valley from Matmar to El Qara.
 These axes have also been located in Kharga Oasis.